Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 When designing an interface you always want to keep the contract minimal in order to make it easier to implement.
 It helps a lot when your interface exposes the most generic type of functionality so that others (or you) can build on top of it and cover more specific cases.

-If that didn't make any sense, here's an example of a typical interface that saves some model to a file:
+If that didn't make much sense, here's an example of a typical interface that saves some model to a file:

 ```csharp
 public interface IExportService